 Appearance

-Turtle’s underside, known as the plastron, is yellowish.
-Their limbs are usually also a similar color, lined with yellow.
+The plastron is yellowish and the limbs are usually also a similar color, lined with yellow.
 There may be a dark spot at the center of each appendage.

 On average, adult sea turtles grow to five feet, or 1.5 meters long, and weigh around 150-419 pounds or 68-190 kg.
 One specimen reaching 694 pounds was once recorded.
 The largest weighed 871 pounds, and its shell was 60 inches long.